atheridon/st/README.md

 Add `set enable-keypad on` to `/etc/inputrc` or `~/.inputrc`.

 ## Features not included in st
-+ del key not perfectly working in bash (provisional fix)
 + No realignment if st is being resized
-+ No select and scroll
++ No select on scroll
 + Endless scrollback (not big of a deal)
 + No vi(m) keybinds